-- (3) The Authority may prescribe additional terms and conditions that may be applied to any individual licence or class licence subject to the provisions of Chapter 10. - [subsection (3) substituted by section 6(c) of Act 1 of 2014] - (4) The Authority may by regulation make provision for the designation of licensees to whom universal service and universal access obligations are to be applicable and may prescribe additional terms and conditions in respect of the relevant universal service and universal access obligations on such designated licensees. - [subsection (4) substituted by section 6(c) of Act 1 of 2014] - (5) The Authority, in exercising its powers and perfroming its functions in terms of this section, as it relates to universal service and universal access, must exercise such powers and perform such functions after consultation with the Agency and must consider determinations made by the Minister in terms of section 82.
+(3) The Authority may prescribe additional terms and conditions that may be applied to any individual licence or class licence subject to the provisions of Chapter 10.

+(4) The Authority may by regulation make provision for the designation of licensees to whom universal service and universal access obligations are to be applicable and may prescribe additional terms and conditions in respect of the relevant universal service and universal access obligations on such designated licensees.

+(5) The Authority, in exercising its powers and perfroming its functions in terms of this section, as it relates to universal service and universal access, must exercise such powers and perform such functions after consultation with the Agency and must consider determinations made by the Minister in terms of section 82.